 At its core, gambling is a paradoxical behaviour as most of us know that "the house always wins."
 Pulling levers on a slot machine or placing your bets at the roulette table, doesn't matter; at all times, the odds are meticulously calculated to ensure that the casino makes a profit.
 So why do people gamble when there is every likelihood they will lose money?

 Let's dive deeper into the psychology of gambling to see what drives people to start, and continue gambling, even when it harms them.

 Thrill of Uncertainty

 Were there no psychological reward from gambling, the casino industry would probably die off pretty quickly.
 Not knowing the outcome of a game is the first and most important aspect of gambling.
 Our brains are hardwired to find excitement in activities where the final result can't be predicted.
-And if there is any potential reward included, the brain is already jumping for joy, asking for more!
+And if there is any potential reward included, the brain is already jumping for joy and asking for more.

 Gambling is widely accepted as a form of socialisation, an activity in which most of the population takes part, either casually or excessively.
 Many young people are familiarised with gambling by their parents or friends, for example, by learning how to play card games.
 Be it bingo or poker, gambling can be a fun way to spend time with friends or even meet new people.